dipinsonwani/crud-app/README.md

-# testapp
+# CRUD app

 A new Flutter project.
+Create, Read , Update, Delete using Firebase Firestore with Realtime updates.

 ## Getting Started